thredup/customer-ios/README.md

 #### Customize existing strings

-If you are interested in SDK specified language but with different translation, you can customize the strings as well.
-For this, your project must have <b>Localizable.strings</b> file.
-If your project does not yet have a <b>Localizable.strings</b> file with the different language variants, create it now. <br><br>
+If you are interested in an existing SDK translated language but would like to change the translations for certain values, you can override the strings.
+In order to enable this this, your project must have a <b>Localizable.strings</b> file.
+If your project does not yet have a <b>Localizable.strings</b> file with the different language variants, you must first create it. <br><br>
 To do that:
 <ol>
 <li>In Xcode, select <b>File</b> > <b>New</b> > <b>File</b>, then select <b>Resource</b> in the iOS category in the sidebar.</li>